-- 1.1 A member of staff suspecting or hearing a complaint of abuse: - 1.1.1 must listen carefully to the child and keep an open mind.
-The member of staff should not take a decision as to whether or not the abuse has taken place; - 1.1.2 must not ask leading questions, i.e. a question which suggests its own answer; - 1.1.3 must reassure the child but not give a guarantee of absolute confidentiality.
-The member of staff should explain that they need to pass the information to the DSL who will ensure that the correct action is taken; and - 1.1.4 must keep a sufficient written record of the conversation.
-The record should include: - (a) the date and time; - (b) the place of the conversation; and - (c) the essence of what was said and done by whom and in whose presence. - 1.1.5 must record, in writing, all concerns, discussions and decisions made and the reasons for those decisions. - 1.2 The record should be signed by the person making it and should use names, not initials.
+- 1.1 Any member of staff suspecting or hearing a complaint of abuse, including a report of peer on peer sexual violence or harassment, must recognise that the child has placed them in a position of trust.
+The member of staff: - 1.1.1 should be supportive and respectful of the child, listen carefully, be non-judgmental and keep an open mind.
+The member of staff should not take a decision as to whether or not the abuse has taken place; - 1.1.2 must not ask leading questions, i.e. a question which suggests its own answer, and only prompt the child where necessary with open questions; - 1.1.3 must reassure the child but not give a guarantee of absolute confidentiality.
+The member of staff should explain that they need to pass the information to the DSL who will ensure that the correct action is taken; - 1.1.4 must, subject to 1.1.3 above, maintain confidentiality and only involve those who need to be involved such as the DSL or children's social care; - 1.1.5 must keep a sufficient written record of the conversation, only recording the facts as the child presents them.
+Best practice is to wait until the end of the report and immediately write up a thorough summary but it may be appropriate to take some notes during the conversation, particularly if there are two members of staff present (which is preferable).
+The record may become part of a statutory assessment by children's social care and/or part of a criminal investigation and should therefore include: - (a) the date and time; - (b) the place of the conversation; and - (c) the essence of what was said and done by whom and in whose presence; - 1.1.6 must record, in writing, all concerns, discussions and decisions made and the reasons for those decisions. - 1.2 The record should be signed by the person making it and should use names, not initials.
 The record must be kept securely and handed to the DSL as soon as possible.
-The record of what was said by the girl should as far as possible be in her own words and not in the adult's reinterpretation of those words. - 1.3 All evidence, for example, scribbled notes, mobile phones containing text messages, clothing and computers, must be safeguarded and preserved and passed to the DSL.
-Computers or other devices that might contain relevant evidence should not be searched or accessed by the member of staff hearing the complaint. - 1.4 All suspicions or complaints of abuse must be reported to the DSL as soon as possible. - 1.5 If, at any point, a child is in immediate danger or there is a risk of harm a referral should be made to the local authority children's social care services immediately (see Contacts p.3-4 of the Safeguarding Policy for contact details).
+The record of what was said by the child should as far as possible be in her own words and not in the adult's reinterpretation of those words. - 1.3 All evidence, for example, scribbled notes, mobile phones containing text messages, clothing and computers, must be safeguarded and preserved and passed to the DSL.
+Computers or other devices that might contain relevant evidence should not be searched or accessed by the member of staff hearing the complaint.
+Staff must not view or forward illegal images of a child. - 1.4 All suspicions or complaints of abuse must be reported to the DSL as soon as possible. - 1.5 If, at any point, a child is in immediate danger or there is a risk of harm a referral should be made to the local authority children's social care services immediately (see Contacts p.3-4 of the Safeguarding Policy for contact details).
 A referral would normally be made by the DSL but anybody can make a referral in exceptional circumstances, such as an emergency or where there is a genuine concern that appropriate action is not being taken.
 If a member of staff makes a referral directly, the DSL should be informed as soon as possible thereafter.

-Appendix 4: Dealing with allegations against staff
+Appendix 4: Dealing with allegations against staff or volunteers